BrutalApe/rubik/Readme.md

 Updated cube rotation; now, camera spins around cube.
 Still needs fine tuning, but eliminates the problem of the cube coordinates being mangled.

+12/24/20
+fine tuned viewing code, might consider making a series of buttons to choose a corner and orientation, remove all vagueness